davidmginn/AzureNotificationHub/README.md

 ## Windows Universal App

-Our application for this scenario
+Our application for this scenario.

 ## Web API